AYCEdemo/emptyx16/src/emptyx16.md

 the composition logic.
 This puts the scaling center at the top-left corner of an active display area.

-NOTE: Setting H-Scale above 1.0 (80h) has a glitchy result when the line draws beyond 640th pixel in the official emulator.
-It's not known if the real hardware also has this behavior. (?)
+NOTE: Setting H-Scale or V-Scale above 1.0 (80h) will skip some pixels while rendering, potentially causing inaccurate collision detection (?)

 ### 9F2Ch (DCSEL=0) - DC_BORDER - Border Color (R/W)
 When the drawing pixel is outside the active display area defined by start and